FalloutBoy379/TKR2022Embedded/README.md

 git commit -m 'YOUR COMMIT MESSAGE' git push origin main
 ```
-[^1]Note that this is not true for all commmits and pushes.
-Do not push to main if you are unsure about stuff, it could spoil things for all your friends and seniors.
+⚠️⚠️Note that this is not true for all commmits and pushes.
+Do not push to main if you are unsure about stuff, it could spoil things for all your friends and seniors. ⚠️⚠️

 For a detailed tutorial on how to use Git and it's importance: Check out this [Video](https://youtu.be/DVRQoVRzMIY "Importance of using GIT")